jesuschristsuperstar/orgy-js/README.md

 /**
-If a then statement returns a value, that value becomes the new value of the queue and is passed to any subsequent then() or done() statements.
+If a then function returns a value, that value becomes the new value of the queue and is passed to any subsequent then() or done() functions.
 */

 q.then(function(value){